 - Reading, typing or sending text messages or emails while driving any vehicle at any time even if the subject is related to company business or if using a company device. - Using cell phones even hands-free while operating off-road or industrial equipment.
 Employees are responsible for citations, fines and charges received while operating a personal or company vehicle while on company business.

-- Wearing a seatbelt and making sure passengers are, too. - Unless driving industrial or off-road equipment, using hands-free technology to make or receive calls where permitted by law. - Immediately notifying your leader if you are involved in an accident or receive citations while operating a company vehicle.

-- Transporting non-DT Midstream employees, such as family members, in a company vehicle. - Using a company vehicle for personal use, such as towing a boat or moving furniture.
+What's in bounds?
+What's out of bounds?
+Wearing a seatbelt and making sure passengers are, too unless driving industrial or off-road equipment, using hands-free technology to make or receive calls where permitted by law.
+Immediately notifying your leader if you are involved in an accident or receive citations while operating a company vehicle.
+Transporting non-DT Midstream employees, such as family members, in a company vehicle.
+Using a company vehicle for personal use, such as towing a boat or moving furniture.